etlweather/understanding-networking/chapter-routing.md

 when two routers are not directly connected but are rather communicating via the Internet or via a wireless connection.

-Today, there are also switches which also performs the basic router functions (routing packets and filtering based on IP address).
+Today, there are also switches which perform the basic router functions (routing packets and filtering based on IP address).
 In this case, the switch isn't really a switch in its full sense and isn't really a router either.
 It's both and is commonly refered to as *Layer 3 switch*.

-> Layer 3 refers to the 7 distincts functionalities on a network, layer 3 is
+> *Layer* refers to the 7 distincts functionalities on a network, layer 3 is
 > the routing layer.

 ## A more complex network
 The Internet is a complex network made of multiple networks inter-connected to each other with routers.
-Larger corporations have more complex networks as well - for example, a company with a campus of multiple building might define each building as its own network and inter-connect them.
+Larger corporations have more complex networks as well - for example, a company with a campus of multiple buildings might define each building as its own network and inter-connect them.

 This would look a little bit like the following diagram: